 I don’t need to say it–obviously we cooked this one a lot.
 Here it is, in all its glory, for you and the internet to preserve.

 Ingredients.
 For our version, we always served it on some steamed white rice with some steamed broccoli (you know, so it’s healthy).
 The rice cooker was not an option at my current digs, so I cheated a bit and went with Minute Rice.
-I CAN cook rice, I just don’t like to.
+I CAN cook rice on the stove, I just don’t like to.
 Frozen broccoli is not my first choice, but you go with what you need to use up.

-Shrimp were fresh from the market that day–I get a bit more than the recipe calls for because I eat a bunch of them while cooking. 🙂
+Shrimp were fresh from the market that day–I always like to get a bit more than the recipe calls for because I eat a bunch of them while cooking. 🙂

 I feel like I have a LOT of pictures of onion in various stages of chopping.